PIPELINE

 2. The more powerful antibiotics are typically held in reserve to minimize resistance development, a paradigm referred to as ‘stewardship.’
 If used indiscriminately, many antibiotics that are effective today could quickly be undermined by increasingly resistant disease.

-Along with our partners, we aim to fill this significant gap in the treatment paradigm with a taste-masked liquid suspension.
-ATI-1501 is designed to enable broader use of metronidazole among patients with difficulty swallowing.
-Our goal is to provide a solution with the same safety and efficacy profile provided by metronidazole for 50 years, that is both easy to swallow and good tasting, thereby helping patients to adhere with their medication and improve their prognoses.
+LIKMEZ was designed to enable broader use of metronidazole among patients with difficulty swallowing.
+We are pleased to be able to provide a solution with the same safety and efficacy profile provided by metronidazole for 50 years, that is both easy to swallow and good tasting, thereby helping patients to adhere with their medication and improve their prognoses.

-Being able to increase the number of patients who can benefit from this safe, effective, and widely used front-line antibiotic would ultimately support healthcare cost containment and antibiotic stewardship initiatives.
+Being able to increase the number of patients who can benefit from this safe, effective, and widely used front-line antibiotic ultimately supports healthcare cost containment and antibiotic stewardship initiatives.

 IQVIATM 2014-2017 NPA, ‘metronidazole’; IQVIATM 2016-2017 CDM, ‘metronidazole’